mrichman/mrichman.github.io/_posts/2013/2013-11-10-intro-to-python-iterators.md

     print(key, ages[key])
 {% endhighlight %}

 This will print the key (name) and value (age) for each pair in the dictionary.
+You will see in a minute that Python has a more elegant and intuitive approach than the loop-over-index implementation above.

 So, how does this work, since dictionaries are more complex than lists?
 Let’s create an iterator over the dictionary and see: